andrelandgraf/andrelandgraf/contents/articles/2026-05-20_two-types-of-agents.md

 categories: [AI, Agents]
 ---

-I've noticed that when developers talk about "agents," we're often talking about different things: Claude Code running in a sandbox vs. an agentic endpoint inside a web app.
+I've noticed that when developers talk about "agents", we're often talking about different things: Claude Code running in a sandbox vs. an agentic endpoint inside a web app.
 It's a spectrum but I think we can distinguish two types of agents by now and they're running on different infra and abstraction levels.

 ## Before agents: an AI endpoint